 Your game must be preconfigured and ready to play with a default set of button mappings.
 It can be a good idea to let users change the default button mappings using a settings or options screen in your game, but when users start your game for the first time, they should be able to play it immediately using the gamepad.

-Although your game needs to meet only the criteria in the previous section to be considered gamepad-enabled, there are a few other best practices that you should strongly consider when you design your game.
+Although your game needs to meet only the criteria above to be considered gamepad-enabled, there are a few other best practices that you should strongly consider when you design your game.

 - On the MOGA Pro Controller, Logitech gamepads, and others, this button is the Start menu button.